Trespasser Personal Injury on Private Property

 The reason the person is on the property does matter.
 For example, if you post appropriate signage, you may be less liable to an injured thief than an injured worker.
 This is because the landowner can have an affirmative defense against the injured plaintiff proving they were committing a felony at the time.

-While you are in your home, you have every right to defend yourself against an intruder- while they are on your property.
+When you are on your property, you have every right to defend yourself against an intruder.
 The courts consider residential burglary as a dangerous crime because it is potentially life-threatening and can escalate very quickly.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.